 Sheep have been a constant in Sue’s life while others have not.
 Sue was married to her late husband when she was only fourteen years old.
 The two had seventeen kids together; however, only nine of her kids are still alive today.
 “The hardest thing I’ve had to overcome is losing any one of my children.
 It never leaves you…you just appreciate what you have now.”
 Although these losses have been difficult, Sue is appreciative of the family she still has in her life.
-Today she lives in a senior home, where they take good care of her.
+Today she lives in a older adult home, where they take good care of her.
 Though she claims she misses the freedom of being able to leave and do what she wants, she still likes to get out to lunch and visit her friends and family whenever possible.

 Just being able to see all the sheep will serve Sue with a good memory that will last her a lifetime.
 Sue claims completing this Wish will continue to inspire others to always hold on to a dream in their heart.
 “If it comes true that is great.
 If not, holding on to it is still inspiring.
 It’s like having a favorite piece of jewelry.”